 - Firms using single-entry approach are effectively limited to reporting on a cash basis.

 The Single-Entry Approach is Simpler Than single-entry

-On the positive side, single-entry accounting is simple and more straightforward to use than the single-entry approach.
+On the positive side, single-entry accounting is simple and more straightforward to use than the double-entry approach.
 And, the single-entry approach does not require background or training in accounting.
-Nevertheless, the overwhelming majority of firms, worldwide, use single-entry not single-entry accounting.
+Nevertheless, the overwhelming majority of firms, worldwide, use double-entry not single-entry accounting.

 Explaining Single-Entry Accounting in Context